You know, I'm beginning to think all this talk out there about Obama being depressed may well be true.

 He ran Kerry's campaign, presidential campaign.

-He may have run Other campaigns where his candidates won, but he's not ever succeeded as a presidential campaign consultant.
+He may have run other campaigns where his candidates won, but he's not ever succeeded as a presidential campaign consultant.

-And she said that Democrats, as you point out your latest column, Bob, are going after each other on the president.
+And she said that Democrats, as you point out in your latest column, Bob, are going after each other on the president.

-You call it the Democrats self-defeating Crybaby chorus.
+You call it the Democrats' self-defeating crybaby chorus.

 What is your advice to Democrats?

-Uh the president is vulnerable.
+The president is vulnerable.

 A, he's not going to do it.

-And B, I seem to recall that in June or early July of 1992, Bill Clinton was running 22% in the polls, third place behind Perot and Bush.
+And B, I seem to recall that in June or early July of 1992, Bill Clinton was running at 22% in the polls, third place behind Perot and Bush.

-Carvel was running the campaign.
+Carville was running the campaign.

-He didn't panic, and he didn't fire himself.
+He didn't panic and he didn't fire himself.

 All right.